-Rule 32 - Review of Isolation Orders
+Rule 33 - Review of Isolation Orders

 - (A) No Detainee shall be kept in the isolation unit for more than seven consecutive days without further order from the Registrar.
 If further isolation is necessary, the Chief of Detention shall report the matter to the Registrar before the end of the seven-day period and the Medical Officer shall confirm the physical and mental fitness of the Detainee to continue such isolation for a further period of seven days.
-Each and every extension of the period of confinement to the isolation unit shall be subject to the same procedure. - (B) The Registrar may order the release of a Detainee from the isolation unit at any time.
+No extension of isolation is allowed beyond 15 consecutive days. - (B) The Registrar may order the release of a Detainee from the isolation unit at any time.